Ezmr7/addon-confluence/README.md

 ### If you have a different build script, prerfix `pre` to your build script. and set the value to `fetchDocs` as shown above.

-b.
-Configure Storybook to Serve Static Files
+## 7. Configure Storybook to Serve Static Files

-To ensure that the Confluence documentation is accessible to your Storybook application, you need to configure Storybook to serve the public directory where the fetched documentation is stored.
+### To ensure that the Confluence documentation is accessible to your Storybook application, you need to configure Storybook to serve the public directory where the fetched documentation is stored.

-Add the staticDirs configuration to your .storybook/main.js file:
+### Add the staticDirs configuration to your .storybook/main.js file:

 ```js
 // .storybook/main.js